square/okhttp/README.md

 OkHttp works on Android 5.0+ (API level 21+) and on Java 8+.

 OkHttp depends on [Okio][okio] for high-performance I/O and the [Kotlin standard library][kotlin].
-Both are small libraries with strong backwards-compatibility.
+Both are small libraries with strong backward-compatibility.

 We highly recommend you keep OkHttp up-to-date.
 As with auto-updating web browsers, staying current with HTTPS clients is an important defense against potential security problems.
 [We